The Singles Collection, Volume 1

 The Singles Collection, Volume 1 is a collection of non-album tracks by Dropkick Murphys.
-It is the American version of The Early Years which was released in Europe, although with some track changes.
+It is the American version of The Early Years which was released in England in 1998, although with some track changes.
 This album contains everything the band recorded before their first album, Do or Die, except for the Boys on the Docks EP and compilation tracks from I've Got My Friends and Runt of the Litter Volume 2, as well as exclusive live tracks.